 Arthritis is a broad term for a number of conditions that destroy the workings of a normal joint.
-Arthritis may occur in your back, neck, hips, knees, shoulders or hands, as well as your feet and ankles.
+Arthritis may occur in your back, neck, hips, knees, shoulders or hands, as well as your toes, midfoot, or ankles.
 Almost half of people in

 There are many different types of arthritis.
-The most common type, osteoarthritis, results from wear and tear to joint cartilage, the cushioning between joints that allows them to glide smoothly.
+The most common type, osteoarthritis, results from "wear and tear" to joint cartilage.
+Cartilage is the cushioning between joints that allows the joints to glide smoothly.
 The damage can cause inflammation,

-Also, a sudden and traumatic injury such as a broken bone, torn ligament, or moderate ankle sprain can cause the injured joint to become arthritic in the future.
-Sometimes a traumatic injury will result in arthritis in the injured joint even though the joint received proper medical care at the time of injury.
+A sudden and traumatic injury such as a broken bone, torn ligament, or moderate ankle sprain can also cause the injured joint to become arthritic in the future.
+Sometimes a traumatic injury will lead to arthritis in the injured joint even though the joint received proper medical care at the time of injury.
 This type of arthritis, called post-traumatic

 is an inflammatory condition caused by an irritation of the joint lining.
 People with rheumatoid arthritis for at least 10 years almost always develop arthritis in some part of the foot or ankle.

 Other types of inflammatory arthritis include gout, lupus,

 The foot has 26 bones and more than 30 joints.
 Tough bands of tissue called ligaments hold these together.
-The muscles, tendons and ligaments work together with the many joints of the foot to control motion.
+The muscles, tendons, and ligaments work together with the many joints of the foot to control motion.
 When you get arthritis in the foot, you develop

 Arthritis can develop in any of these joints but some are more commonly affected than others.
 A foot and ankle orthopaedic surgeon can help you locate the source of your pain and determine the best course of treatment.

-If your foot and ankle orthopaedic surgeon suspects you have arthritis of the foot and ankle, he or she will ask you to have a complete medical history and physical examination.
+If your foot and ankle orthopaedic surgeon suspects you have arthritis, they will ask you to have a complete medical history and physical examination.
 X-rays and laboratory tests often can confirm the type and extent of the arthritis.
 Other tests such

 to inflammation and pain.
 Over a lifetime of wear and tear, many patients lose cartilage in their joints, with pain only developing late in life.
 Pain and inflammation also can result from inflammatory arthritis, which is less common.
 In any case,

 Non-surgical options often include medications by mouth (anti-inflammatories), injections (steroids or other), physical therapy, weight loss, changes in shoes, or orthotics such as pads in your shoes or custom-made braces.

 Injections are a common treatment for arthritis that delivers medication directly to the affected joint.
 A strong anti-inflammatory called cortisone is the most commonly used medication for joint injection.
 Depending on the joint, alternatives to cortisone

 When non-surgical treatments fail, surgery may be necessary.
-For mild arthritis cases, this may involve cleaning the arthritic joint by removing bone spurs.
+For mild arthritis cases, this may involve cleaning the arthritic joint by removing bone spurs that restrict motion.
 More often, especially with advanced arthritis, your foot and ankle orthopaedic